 Analytical Chemistry

-Analytical chemistry studies the chemical composition of materials.
+This field studies the chemical composition of materials.
 It also develops the tools used to examine chemical compositions.
 It involves wet lab chemistry as well as the use of instrumentation.
 Analytical chemistry is important in science, engineering, medicine, and industry.